Loading...

 journalctl -xeu nginx

-This filters the journal to just the nginx unit while showing the most relevant recent errors.
-The goal is to extract the root-cause line, not to guess.
+This filters the journal to the nginx unit while showing recent errors.
+Extract the root-cause line and treat it as the starting point for the fix.

 Jul 18 12:43:01 nginx[1356]: nginx: [emerg] bind() to 0.0.0.0:80 failed (98: Address already in use)